 PFAs for Drillers, Other Types of Workers

 What are the components of personal fall-arrest systems?
-The first, and most important, component is proper training in the use of whatever type of PFA system provided.
+The first, and most important, component is proper training in the use of whatever type of PFA system is provided.
 Beyond that, these systems must include a full-body harness.
 (Body belts and single-acting snap hooks have been prohibited for use in PFAs since 1998.)
-Anchorage points must be capable of supporting 5,000 pounds per worker attached the anchor point.
+Anchorage points must be capable of supporting 5,000 pounds per worker attached to the anchor point.
 A connection apparatus could include a lanyard, deceleration device, retractable lifeline or a suitable combination of these.
 OSHA requires use of personal fall-arrest systems to meet the following requirements:

 - The employer shall ensure training in the PFA system or systems for each employee by a competent person.

 - PFAs must be inspected prior to each use.